haresfaiez/haresfaiez.github.io/_posts/2017-12-25-virtual-dom-diff.md

 taking the primitive source element as an argument.

 ### Order
-To understand what **Order** means, we need to take a closer look at the implementation.
+before introducing the meaning of **Order**, let's take a closer look at the implementation of virtual DOM trees:

-  1. A virtual DOM element, as is a primitive DOM element, is a tree.
-     "virtual-dom" stores the children of an element as an array.
+  1. A virtual DOM element, as is a primitive DOM element, is a tree. "virtual-dom" stores the children of an element as an array.
 Each element of the array is, itself, a virtual DOM element, and thus, can have children in its own.
-  2. Some elements have keys that identify them globally.
+  2. Some elements have keys that identify each from its siblings.

 The difference between the children of two elements is calculated by iterating over each element's children.